Reading a Neon dataset/recording#

 <class 'pyneon.recording.NeonRecording'>

-Alternatively, one can directly load a single NeonRecording by specifying the path to the recording’s folder:
+Alternatively, you can directly load a single NeonRecording by specifying the recording’s folder path:

 [4]: